StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 ### The anomaly detection process

-The Autonomous Anomaly Detector (AAD) is enabled as soon as the [AAD StackPack has been installed](aad.md#install-the-aad-stackpack) in StackState.
+The Autonomous Anomaly Detector (AAD) is enabled as soon as the [AAD StackPack has been installed](aad.md#install-the-aad-stackpack) in Rancher Observability.
 When the AAD has been enabled, metric streams are identified and analyzed in search of any anomalous behavior based on their past.
 After the initial training period, detected anomalies will be reported in the following way:

 * The identified anomaly is given a [severity](aad.md#anomaly-severity) (HIGH, MEDIUM or LOW).
 * The anomaly and time period during which anomalous behaviour was detected are shown on the associated metric stream chart.
 The color indicates the anomaly severity.